Nonprofit Professionals Alumni Club Scholarship

 2001 - Stephanie Lomibao '03

-Chapter Presents its First Award One of the highlights of the annual meeting of the CSUF Nonprofit Professionals alumni chapter in June 2001 was the presentation of the chapter’s first $1,000 scholarship.
+"Club Presents its First Award" -- One of the highlights of the annual meeting of the CSUF Nonprofit Professionals alumni club in June 2001 was the presentation of the club’s first $1,000 scholarship.
 The scholarship was created by members of NPAC to encourage students to pursue careers in nonprofit organizations.
 The first recipient of an NPAC scholarship was Stephanie Lomibao.
 The President’s Scholar is now in her junior year and expects to graduate in May 2003 with degrees in marketing and public administration.
 While pursuing dual degrees Stephanie maintains a 3.83 grade point average and an average courseload of 19 units.
 In addition to her part-time position as the accounts payable assistant for the University Advancement Foundation, she is serving second consecutive one-year terms as the student representation on the UAF board, and as Treasurer of President’s Scholars.
 Stephanie plans to put her knowledge about nonprofits to work by pursuing a career in corporate philanthropy.
 “What I’ve learned through the Student Leadership Institute helped me to focus my goals on the nonprofit sector,” she said.
 “The NPAC scholarship reinforced my passion for this work, and gave me a sense of confidence and clarity about what I want to do.”
 The passion is authentic for this involved and accomplished young woman.
 Among the community service activities she and fellow President’s Scholars have organized, her favorites have been a Thanksgiving feast for families at the Ronald McDonald House, and an “adopt-a-family” project at Christmas.
 Students plan all aspects of the projects, including raising funds, procuring donated items, selecting, wrapping and delivering gifts, and preparing meals.
 Stephanie squeezes such activities into a schedule already filled with roles on the Honor Student Advisory Committee and the Student Leadership Institute Coordinating Committee.
 It is no wonder that this outstanding student was selected as Cal State Fullerton’s nominee for the prestigious Truman Scholarship, a $30,000 graduate school package awarded to 80 students.
 Stephanie took an unheard-of break from studies during March to fly to Denver to be interviewed as a finalist in the national competition.
 Although she was not selected as a recipient, her plans for graduate school and beyond continue to burn bright.
 The eldest of four children, Stephanie is expecting a new roommate soon.
 Her sister, Melanie, will become a Titan in the fall and hopes to become a doctor.
 Watch out for these two: they are sure to make an impact on the world!